 The broader scope of work is to use the experience gained from our measurements in order to identify mobile P2P specific problems.
-These are addressed by an architecture proposal recently published [5].
+These are addressed by an architecture proposal recently published [6].

 Currently a number of P2P file-sharing applications are available.
-Due to its current popularity among users [6], the eDonkey 2000 system2 is used as a candidate for mobile P2P in this study.
-We assume that the popularity of an application is be of greater importance for the selection then an easy implementation in mobile networks.
-Our investigation of mobile P2P is based on the investigation of a GPRS-based mobile P2P service since this service is widely available and the architecture of the fixed network core of GPRS and UMTS are almost identical.
-The major findings for the GPRS service are subsequently extended for the UMTS radio bearer type.3
+Due to its current popularity among users [11], the eDonkey 2000 system1 is used as a candidate for mobile P2P in this study.
+We assume that the popularity of an application is of greater importance for the selection than an easy implementation in mobile networks.
+Our investigation of mobile P2P is based on the measurements of GPRS-based mobile P2P services since this service is widely available and the architecture of the fixed network core of GPRS and UMTS are almost identical.
+The major findings for the GPRS service are subsequently extended for the UMTS radio bearer type.2